 Supporting Technology Interchange Meetings

 Transitioning Phase II Portfolio

 Facilitating Topic Alignment with PEOs

-For those projects where major contractors/suppliers and/or government partners have expressed interest in engaging with the Air Force in the development of a SBIR/STTR technology transition plan (STTP), the assigned TA notifies the topic team, the Air Force Commercialization Readiness Program Manager and the Air Force SBIR/STTR Program Director.
+For those projects where major contractors/suppliers and/or government customers have interest in engaging with the Air Force in developing SBIR/STTR technology transition plans (STTPs), the assigned portfolio manager leads stakeholders through the required technology development and transition planning activities while coordinating the opportunity with the Air Force Commercialization Readiness Program Manager for review and approval.